 I am always striving to improve my herd and breed the best animals that I can.
 I do not currently show my goats due to time constraints and biosecurity concerns, but I believe there is a solid foundation there for showing.
 Starting in 2018 I will also be participating in linear appraisal and DHI production testing.

 Please take a look around the website.
 I’ve included as much information as possible to try to provide answers to common questions, share how I personally manage my herd, and keep the website up to date as far as who is for sale.
 Usually if a goat is not on the for sale page it isn’t available — the exception is during early kidding season when I may get behind posting updates here.
 I recommend following the farm on Facebook, where I update first when kids are born, or contacting me if you are wanting to purchase a kid.
 I rarely have adult stock for sale as I tend to get too attached by the time they’re adults to sell them.

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived. – Henry David Thoreau

-Proud Member of the American Dairy Goat Association, American Goat Society, Miniature Dairy Goat Registry, and The Livestock Conservancy.
+Proud Member of the American Dairy Goat Association, The Miniature Goat Registry, and The Livestock Conservancy.